decentralists/DAO/cosmoshub/README.md

 rather always at least 1/3 of the total staked ATOMs.

-The killer application to be scaled via ICS is, besides simple token transfers, is most likely to be a smart contract platform.
+The killer application to be scaled via ICS is, besides simple token transfers, most likely to be a smart contract platform.
 Whether it be Solidity, CosmWASM, WASM, Gno, or something else, the expressivity and simplicity of smart contract programming is theoretically unparalleled (as compared to direct application programming via say the Cosmos SDK), and is practically proven somewhat with the Solidity programming language, and completely with Gno.
 _NOTE: Gno will be free software, see https://github.com/gnolang/gno/pull/397_

-Between IBC token pegging, ICS scaling, and killer applications especially smart contract applications secured by ICS with the Cosmos Hub validators, there's no doubt that the Cosmos Hub will attract customers in the form of both end users (for simple token transfers and smart contracts) as well as independent blockchains (zones) that want the functionality of a token hub.
+Between IBC token pegging, ICS scaling, and killer applications, especially smart contract applications secured by ICS with the Cosmos Hub validators, there's no doubt that the Cosmos Hub will attract customers in the form of both end users (for simple token transfers and smart contracts) as well as independent blockchains (zones) that want the functionality of a token hub.

 That is, if zones want a token hub.
-Presently many Cosmos chains IBC connect to many other chains.
+Presently, many Cosmos chains IBC connect to many other chains.
 But this isn't a sustainable model, and eventually the ecosystem will come to understand better the need for hubs and zones.
 To demonstrate, say there are 10,000 zones.
 Say a zone fails and it requires manual intervention.
-With 10,000 IBC connections you require 10,000 zones to all agree on recovery procedure; will never happen.
+With 10,000 IBC connections you require 10,000 zones to all agree on recovery procedure, which will never happen.
 But a zone connected to a more secure hub will be protected when it needs intervention.

 Regarding gno.land, because that's the smart contract system I've been working